Sydney Business Analysis Professional Day Speakers

 The way we shop is changing rapidly.
-Retail industry is experiencing a major disruption.
+Retail industry is experiencing a major disruption and will change more in the next 10 years than in the last 1000 years.
 Kelly will show us:

 • How traditional business models are being disrupted?

-• How the old way of getting requirement no long works? (e.g focus group)
+• How the old ways of understanding the customer no long works? (e.g focus group)

 • How AI enhances the journey of retail?

-• How data is the key to business’ future survival?
+• How data is the key to the business’ future of business survival?

 • What data is showing us about the future?